robric/wiki-contrail-controller/RBAC.md

   - W (Create/Update object)
   - X (Link or refer to object)

-Access is allowed:
+Access is allowed if:
-   if user is owner and permissions allow (rwx) or if user tenant in shared list and permissions allow or if world access is allowed
+   - user is owner and permissions allow (rex) or
+   - user tenant in shared list and permissions allow or
+   - world access is allowed